A private report warns Swiss banks and their billionaire customers about a Warren presidency

 None of this, of course, will be any sort of deterrent to Warren, whose message has centered on challenging Wall Street’s influence in Washington.
 In fact, Warren fired a warning shot against Barclays with a 2012 Washington Post op-ed when she decried its role in the Libor scandal, an international price-fixing scheme in which banks falsely manipulated their interest rates in order to increase their profits and perceptions of creditworthiness.
 “Barclays padded its bottom line by taking money from everyone else,” she wrote.
 “It won when it shouldn’t have won—and others lost when they shouldn’t have lost.”

 Her concerns about winners and losers has informed her entire presidential campaign.
-As she wrote in a July Medium post announcing her “economic patriotism” plan—which includes many of the proposals the Barclay’s report evaluates—she was making “a commitment to fundamentally change the government’s approach to the economy so we put American workers and middle-class prosperity ahead of multinational profits and Wall Street bonuses.”
+As she wrote in a July Medium post announcing her “economic patriotism” plan—which includes many of the proposals the Barclays’ report evaluates—she was making “a commitment to fundamentally change the government’s approach to the economy so we put American workers and middle-class prosperity ahead of multinational profits and Wall Street bonuses.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.